monkey/monkey-docs/src/configuration/server.md

 The Server core configuration resides in the file __monkey.conf__, which is the primary and mandatory configuration file for Monkey HTTP Server.
 It contains many keys that can alter the server behavior, all of them are associated under the __SERVER__ section.
 Below a description on each one found on this Monkey version.

-### Port

-Port represents the number of the TCP door on which Monkey will be listening for incoming  connections and HTTP requests.
-This number can have any value between 1 and 65535.
-Just note that for TCP ports under 1024 requires root priviledges.

-    Port 2001

-By default Monkey comes configured to use TCP port 2001, this number represents when the Project was born, but of course any available TCP port can be used.

 ### Listen

 On Linux as on any Unix OS, can exists many network interfaces that may represent physical or virtual Ethernet devices.
-The Listen key specify where the Server should listen for incoming connections.
+The Listen key specify where the Server should listen for incoming connections, meaning the interface plus the TCP port.
 It must be assiged to an IPv4 or IPv6 address.
 By default the Server listen on all interfaces on IPv4 mode which is represented by __0.0.0.0__.

-As an example, to restrict only connections coming from localhost which is represented by the IPv4 address __127.0.0.1__, the configuration should look as follows:
+The following example will listen on all interfaces through TCP port 2001:

-    Listen 127.0.0.1
+    Listen 2001

-In the other hand, to restrict to localhost connections but in IPv6 mode you should use:
+In the other hand, to restrict to localhost connections you can do:

+    Listen 127.0.0.1 2001

+The same applies for a IPv6 based interface:

-    Listen ::1
+    Listen ::1 2001

-By default this key is commented on the configuration.
+The Listen interface support properties.
+As of now there is one property available called _ssl_, which instruct the listener to use a Network plugin who handle SSL/TLS connections, e.g:

+    Listen 2001 ssl

+You can specify many listeners as required, a common real-world example is:

+    Listen  80
+    Listen 443 ssl

+On this case the port __80__ is Listening for text plain connections while __443__ through some SSL/TLS layer.

 ### Workers